Hogestown Church honored with historical marker as community works to restore building

 The goal is to change the building back into a place where community members can gather and learn.

-“We hope too have events for open weddings and all that stuff,” said Duncan.
+“We hope to have events for open weddings and all that stuff,” Duncan said.

 The Cumberland Valley Historical Society is also raising money to move the Junkin House and transform that into a museum.